Northleaze School has 194 panels with a peak output of 49.9kW.

 We are also grateful to the trustees of the YMCA who are committed to reducing both their energy costs and their carbon footprint.
 They have made major improvements to their old Victorian building in Clevedon and we hope to be working with them in future to make their building even more sustainable.

 From 15 January 2016 the feed-in-tariff for roof schemes was cut from 11.2p to 4.5p/kWh.
 Despite this we would like to encourage more schools and community buildings in and around North Somerset to get involved although the cost savings we can deliver will be significantly less.
-We believe there are also opportunities to work with large commercial buildings such as supermarkets and premises with high daytime energy demands to cut their use of fossil-fueled energy and reduce their carbon footprint.
+We believe there are also opportunities to work with large commercial buildings such as supermarkets and premises with high daytime energy demands to cut their use of fossil-fuelled energy and reduce their carbon footprint.